acucciniello/acucciniello.com/_posts/2017-06-15-Using-alexa--app-for-Simplier-and-Faster-Alexa-Skill-Development.md

 Let's quickly break it down. `app.launch` specifies a launch intent.
 Then we have a callback that has access to the lambda request and response.
 Then we simply can end the launch request by saying a phrase and sending it over with `response.say()`.

-Next let's take a look at how our [Amazon specific intents] are created.
+Next let's take a look at how our [Amazon specific intents][intents] are created.
 These are intents like Help, Stop and Cancel intent.

 ```
 app.intent('AMAZON.HelpIntent',{